THINK PINK STORY OF DEPATIE FRELENG SC

 (W) Mark Arnold

 , he envisioned a cartoon character of the same name to illustrate the opening credits sequence.
 Edwards hired Freleng and DePatie, together with artists at their DePatie-Freleng Enterprises studio, to design the animated sequence.
 The crafty magenta furry feline minced his way into moviegoer's hearts.
 The inspiration behind the ink was the people that worked at the DePatie-Freleng Enterprises (DFE) animation studio.
 Their hilarious cartoons caused a generation of moviegoers to rock theaters with laughter.

-In Shops: 3/2/2016
+In Shops: Mar 02, 2016